 - COST: Old Town Ticket

-The museum has a range of artefacts including Cham pottery and ceramics and pottery as well as photos and drawings from Hoi An’s trading period.
+The museum has a range of artifacts, including Cham pottery and ceramics and pottery, as well as photos and drawings from Hoi An’s trading period.

 The problem for foreign tourists is that the museum lacks explanations in English.